tensorflow/swift/docs/ParameterOptimization.md

 train = optimizer.minimize(loss=loss)
 ```

 In the last line above: how does the optimizer determine which tensors are parameters to be minimized?
-This is done implicitly by examining the graph of `loss`: since the only Variables in the graph are `W` and `B`, they are determined to be the parameters and are minimized.
+This is done implicitly by examining the graph of `loss`: since the only Variables in the graph are `W` and `b`, they are determined to be the parameters and are minimized.

 In Swift, TensorFlow graphs are an implementation detail and aren't visible to users: there's no way to inspect whether tensors are placeholders/constants/variables, so the TensorFlow style of implicit parameter analysis is not really suitable.
 With implicit parameters, it's difficult to work with parameters directly (e.g. to implement a custom optimizer for arbitrary parameters).
 The authors believe that parameter representation and parameter update are language-design problems and should be explicitly clear in Swift.